catdad/ColorJS/README.md

 ##Color scheme calculator

-You can use this library to calculate color various color harmonies.
+You can use this library to calculate color various named color harmonies.

     //HUE +/- 30 degrees
     color.analog(); //[original, plus, minus]